How to Finish Recessed Drywall Joints

-Use ready-mixed joint compound for this job, this is a wet mud used straight from the container.
+Use ready-mixed joint compound, or mud, for this job.
+This is a wet compound used straight from the container.
 It dries slowly and is soft relative to other types of mud like setting-type compound.
 Because it dries slowly, it provides plenty of time to work with tape to finish drywall seams.

 Use paper drywall tape to cover the seam between the two drywall sheets.
 Unroll the tape along each joint to be finished and cut it a little longer than the required length.
 Cut the paper squarely using a joint knife as shown to press firmly while pulling back quickly on the tape to tear it.

 If the other end is at a floor, you can cut it a bit short of the end but make sure the baseboard molding will cover it.
-If it ends at a corner with another wall or ceiling cut the tape squarely so it butts right up next to the other surface.
+If it ends at a corner with another wall or ceiling, cut the tape squarely so it butts right up next to the other surface.

-Hold a 6 inch joint knife at about 30° and starting a few inches from one end, draw the knife along while holding the end of the tape down with your other hand.
-Press hard enough to squeeze out all but a thin coat of mud from between the wall and the paper to stick the tape down.
+Hold a 6 inch joint knife at about 30°, and starting a few inches from one end, draw the knife along while holding the end of the tape down with your other hand.
+Press hard enough with the knife to squeeze out all but a thin coat of mud from between the wall and tape to stick it down.
 The paper will become soft from the wet mud so be careful not to tear it with the knife blade.

 Stroke back in the opposite direction at the end to finish it to the corner before continuing down the seam to the other end.
 Go back over the whole seam a second time to squeeze as much mud as possible from under the tape and stick the tape down tightly.

-Return the excess mud to the rim of the pan as it collects on the knife blade to avoid spreading it to unwanted places.
-Go over the edges of the mud coat to skim off any buildup there and avoid excess sanding later.
+Return the excess mud to the rim of the mud pan as it collects on the knife blade to avoid spreading it to unwanted places.
+Go over the outer edges of the mud to skim off any buildup there and avoid unnecessary sanding when you're done.

 Apply a Second Coat of Mud

-Immediately skim off the excess mud from the joint.
-Rest the knife blade on the high point along each side of the depression, while "floating" the blade over the center to level it with the surrounding wall.
-Don't press too hard on the center of the blade, this will cause it to bow and create a perceptible dip in the finished seam.
+Immediately skim off the excess mud with the joint knife.
+Rest the blade on the high point along each side of the joint while "floating" the blade over the center to level it with the surrounding wall.
+Don't press too hard on the center of the blade.
+This will cause it to bow and create a perceptible dip in the finished seam.
 Allow the mud to dry and repeat this step as many times as needed to completely level the joint and blend it with the drywall.

-Check to be sure the seam is level by holding the knife perpendicular to the wall surface, look for any gap between the blade and the wall that would indicate the depression is not quite level.
-Apply a third or fourth coat of mud if necessary to smooth the joint.
+Check to be sure the seam is level by holding the knife perpendicular to the wall surface.
+Look for any gap between the blade and the wall that would indicate the depression is not quite level.
+Apply a third or fourth coat of mud if necessary to level out the joint.
 Let the final coat dry for 6 to 12 hours and lightly sand with medium grit sandpaper to finish the job.